Why We Named It Chronos

 Debugging as a Temporal Loop

-Each loop isn’t just an action.
-It’s a tick in Chronos’s internal clock.
+Each loop isn't just an action.
+It's a tick in Chronos's internal clock.
 With every cycle, the model learns.
-Each fix leaves an imprint.
-Each failure shapes the next iteration.
+PDM's temporal decay function (e^(-0.1t)) ensures recent fixes have higher weight while preserving historical patterns.

 We didn't just want a model that responds.
 We wanted one that evolves over time.